solkimicreb/react-stax/examples/docs/src/pages/routing/intercept/content.md

 - `fromPage`: the page name the router is routing away from.
 - `toPage`: the page name the router is routing to.
+- `fromParams`: the parameter pool of the previous page.

 ```jsx
 import React from 'react';